Kristina Tučkutė: Career

 While taking a modeling class in Lithuania, a top national agency noticed Tučkute, launching her modeling career in 1995.
 Tučkute was soon signed to the Metropolitan Agency by Michel Levaton in Paris.

 Within one year of launching her modeling career, Tučkute was invited by Guido Dolci, the president of Major Model agency, to relocate to Milan, Italy, the world’s showcase of Italian fashion and beauty.

 With a facility for languages as well as modeling, Tučkute quickly learned Italian and found Milan to be her home away from home, as well as the site of her career’s ascent.

 In 2000, Tučkute began regularly appearing in top fashion magazines across the globe and modeling collections for a variety of leading design houses.
 In less than one year, she appeared on dozens of magazine covers across the world.

 Tučkute with friends Hotel Relais et Chateaux Stikliai owners Alexandr and Ana Ciulpij during the 200 year Laurent-Perrier champagne anniversary event.

-Tučkute signed a three-year contract with Levante, a company well known for its exquisite stockings and lingerie and beauty and hosiery campaigns.
+Tučkute signed a three-year contract with Levante, a company known for its stockings and lingerie and beauty and hosiery campaigns.
 She appears in both television and print pieces and has also starred in several TV commercials (for Levante, Geox and AZ) to further her interest in acting.

 Additionally, Tučkute launched her skincare line called OHM by Kristina Tuckute, which is sold in New York.